d19fe8/CTAT-detector-plugins/README.md

 	- Outputs: the running count of attempts on **the most recent step the student has worked on** (e.g., if a student has tried 30 times on a particular interface element, the output will be "30")

 - **stagnation**
-	- Description: outputs alerts after
+	- Description: outputs alerts in response to fixed, user-specified thresholds on student idle time
 	- Outputs: custom message after each specified time-interval (e.g., "idle for more than 30 seconds", "idle for more than 1 minute", "idle for more than 2 minutes")

 ________________________________